 |5.3||No name which has been used in The Dales Pony Stud Book may be used again.
 To allow the Secretary to carry out this Rule, he or she is allowed to add a number to the name on the Registration Form when necessary.|

 |5.4||A Prefix may be registered with the British Central Prefix Register which provides the owner with a distinctive name and is of service in tracing the pedigree of an animal, and enables the Owner to have his entries placed together in The Dales Pony Stud Book.|

 Additional Official Procedure

 Application for a passport for a Dales pony, or a Part-bred Dales should be made by the breeder, using the current registration forms.
 The forms are obtainable from the office by post, email or telephone enquiry, and are also available at breed shows.

-The form should then be sent to the Society, together with the required fee for registration, the two DNA hair samples collected by the vet, and the stallion service certificate.
+The form should then be sent to the Society, together with the required fee for registration, the three DNA hair samples collected by the vet, and the stallion service certificate.
 Failure to provide any of these requirements correctly may lead to delays in issuing the passport.